clear-treasury/api-documentation/source/includes/beneficiaries.md

 Step 1: Create a quote

-**Step 2: Create a beneficiary**
+Step 2: Book a trade

-Step 3: Book a trade
+**Step 3: Create a beneficiary**

 Step 4: Instruct a payment

 ### Description

-Beneficiary is a person or institution who is the ultimate recipient of your payment.
+A beneficiary is a person or institution who is the ultimate recipient of your payment.

-In order to book a trade you must have created a beneficiary.
+You need the returned beneficiary `id` as an input to instruct a payment in step 4.

 ## Create a beneficiary

-Create a new beneficiary in order to trade with them.
+Create a new beneficiary in order to instruct a payment to them.

 > Example request: